-The Digital Legacy Association provides training, workshops and think tanks for hospices, the national health service, charities, funeral directors, end of life, social care and palliative care professionals.
+We provide training, workshops and think tanks for the general public, hospices, the national health service, charities, funeral directors, end of life, social care and palliative care professionals.
 Our courses and workshops can be tailored to the needs of the organisation or profession.

 “Digital Legacy Association’s presentation really added something unique to the conference”. – NHS Employers.